-- If symptoms persist, the individual should be instructed to contact 8-1-1 or their local healthcare provider for further direction.
+- The individual should be instructed that if their symptoms persist, they should contact 8-1-1 or their local healthcare provider for further direction.

-- Staff responsible for facility cleaning must clean and disinfect the space where the individual was separated and any areas used by them (e.g., classroom, bathroom, common areas).
+- Staff responsible for facility cleaning must clean and disinfect any areas used by the symptomatic individual (e.g., classroom, bathroom, common areas).

 The following information provide guidance regarding office space including workplace operations, workstations, communal spaces, deliveries and elevator use, as well as working from home.

 - At all times, adhere to the requirements in the Ministerial Order on face coverings regarding the use of non-medical masks.